Bisquick Cinnamon Rolls

 Instructions

-• Preheat the oven to 375º Fahrenheit.
-Spray an 8" round cake pan or pie plate with cooking spray.
+• Heat oven to 375º Fahrenheit.
+Spray an 8″ round cake pan or pie plate with cooking spray.

-• In a medium bowl, mix together the baking mix and buttermilk to form a dough.
+• In a medium bowl, combine Bisquick and buttermilk until a soft dough forms.

-• Spread with softened butter, then sprinkle with brown sugar and cinnamon.
+• Spread the entire surface with softened butter, then sprinkle with brown sugar and cinnamon.

-• Bake for about 25 minutes or until the center roll is baked and not gooey.
+• Bake in the preheated oven for 20-25 minutes or until the center roll is baked and not doughy.
 Pull up on the edge of a center roll to see if it looks done.
 Check the rolls at 20 minutes.
 If they are getting too brown, cover loosely with foil and continue to bake.

 Video